dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 hotspot - compiler of jvm:
 * OSR (On Stack Replacement) - switch execution during runtime from interpreted to compiled, useful when hotspot identify function as hot while it was running. if function use loop - such optimization may be useful. when it occur, jvm is paused and stack frame is replaced by compiled frame.
-By default each function is interpreted until certain point when it became hot and then it compiled to machine code.
+By default, each function is interpreted until certain point when it became hot and then it compiled to machine code.
 * biased locking - optimization by jvm, when thread release the lock, jvm keeps lock, in case thread would reacquire the lock, so it can happen very fast,  if different thread try to acquire lock, then bias should be removed
 * deoptimization - when compiled code may not be called next time, and again unoptimized interpreted code may run
 ```java